bafang bbshd review

 Things to Consider When Fitting a Bafang BBSHD

-• I would personally stick with a 48v battery, as the power gained by using a 52v battery is minimal, and in my opinion, is not worth the risk.
+• I would stick with a 48v battery, as the power gained by using a 52v battery is minimal and in my opinion, is not worth the risk.

-• As with all of the Bafang motors, you will need a specific motor lock-ring spanner – the BBSHD is especially prone to coming loose in the bottom bracket due to the torque of the motor.
+• As with all of the Bafang motors, you will need a specific motor lock-ring spanner – the BBSHD is especially prone to coming loose in the bottom bracket due to the motor’s torque.

-• Some colour displays can be unreliable – I find the black and white C965 display to be the most reliable, although the latest DP-C18 colour display is very good.
+• Some colour displays can be unreliable – I find the black and white C965 display the most reliable, although the latest DP-C18 colour display is very good.

-• A heavy-duty chain is definitely recommended – there is a lot of torque going to the back wheel.
+• A heavy-duty chain is recommended- much torque goes to the back wheel.

-• If you are planning on keeping the bike long-term, it may be worth stocking up on some spare parts.
-It is always useful to have a spare controller and a nylon primary gear.
+• If you plan to keep the bike long-term, stocking up on some spare parts may be worthwhile.
+Having a spare controller and a nylon primary gear is always useful.

 Riding a Bafang-powered Electric Bike